List of Hollyoaks characters introduced in 2011: Alex

 Alex, played by Annie Cooper, is the love rival of Mercedes Fisher (Jennifer Metcalfe) who threatens her engagement to Riley Costello (Rob Norbury).
-She will make her first on-screen appearance on 5 April 2011.
+She appeared between 5–8 April.
 In March 2011, it was announced that Annie Cooper would be joining the cast as Alex.
 Of her casting, Cooper commented: "I am delighted to be joining the glamorous cast of Hollyoaks as naughty minx Alex.
 She's really going to test Riley and Mercedes's relationship and it's exciting to see how it all turns out."
 Of the character, a Hollyoaks statement added: "Alex only has one thing on her mind, but which wannabe WAG will reign supreme and at what cost?"
 In a later interview with Channel Five's soap opera reporting website Holy Soap, Cooper said "It's a lot of fun and really fast-paced.
 There are so many hot guys and girls rolling around.
 The whole cast is hot!
 I watched Hollyoaks before I joined, it's a great show."
 Alex is described as a "wannabe WAG" and a "little bit of a naughty minx".
 She has also been described as "clever" and having "a good head on her shoulders".

 Warren Fox (Jamie Lomas) hires Alex to set a "honey trap" on Riley.
 She follows him to a night club on a night out and introduces herself.
 She pursues him and gets him drunk, they kiss.
 Warren is later annoyed Alex did not take things further and forces her to try again.
 Whilst at a party, Alex takes advantage of Riley and flirts with him.
 Warren lures Mercedes to Chez Chez where she finds Alex and Riley kissing in a toilet.
 Delighted Warren pays Alex off, whilst Mitzeee (Rachel Shenton) tries to expose their scam.